MattA41/MattA41/README.md

-## My Name is Matt, I'm a student at Eastern Washington University getting a degree in Computer Science and a minor in computer science
+## My Name is Matt.
+I'm a recent graduate of Eastern Washington University, holding a degree in Computer Science and a minor in Cybersecurity.
+I am currently looking for my first job in the industry

 ### About me
 I have been interested in computers for a long time.
-In high school, I took game design, computer science, and computer repair classes.
+During my studies, I took courses in game design, web development, and cybersecurity, and I worked as an IT specialist for the school.
 I am passionate about computers and love working with them.

 These Git hub repos are a few of my school projects.
 I am saving a few of them to document what I have learned and what kind of programs I have created.